-Chinese New Year is celebrated on 28 January in 2017.
-The main festivities in London usually take place in Central London (in Chinatown and the West End) around this date – check back nearer the time for the date and full details of the 2017 Chinese New Year event.
+In 2017, Chinese New Year falls on 28 January.
+The main Chinese New Year festivities in London take place in Central London (in Chinatown and the West End) the following day, on 29 January, featuring a colourful parade and performances in Trafalgar Square.

 2. Plan Your Journey

 It’s the biggest Chinese New Year celebration in the world outside Asia, so be prepared for lots of people.
 If you don’t want to miss the fantastic celebrations, plan your journey in advance to avoid congestion using Transport for London’s Journey Planner.
 And don’t even think about driving.
 If you’d rather stay within walking distance, book one of these hotels near Chinatown.

 You’ll be on your feet all day, so wearing sturdy shoes and being comfortable and warm is key to a fun day out.
 Remember to bring an umbrella in case it’s raining.
 You’ll probably be taking photos or holding decorations all the time, so make sure to wear a pair of warm gloves.

 People will say “Happy New Year” to you mainly in Cantonese and Mandarin.
 It’s polite and fun to respond in the same language.
 To say “Happy New Year” in Cantonese is “San Nin Faai Lok” (pronounced san knee fy lock) and in Mandarin is “Xin Nian Kuai Le” (pronounced sing nee-ann koo-why ler).